taaaf11/break-notify/README.md

 # renotify
-A tool to notify for taking a break.
+A tool for repeatedly creating a notification.
 This started as a project for notifying for breaks.
 Now it has become a repeating notifier.
 (More in history.)

 ## Installation